swtcpro/jingtum-lib-csharp/docs/docs.md

 ### RequestPathFind(options)
 Query path from one curreny to another.
-Callback as MessageCallback<PathFindResponse>.
+Callback as MessageCallback&lt;PathFindResponse&gt;.

 #### options
-Account: The payment source address.
+* Account: The payment source address.
-Destination: The payment target address.
+* Destination: The payment target address.
-Amount: The payment amount.
+* Amount: The payment amount.

 #### sample
 ```